The effect of recoils on soft-drop-groomed observables in $\gamma$-tagged jets in a multistage approach: Introduction

+Here, it is important to note that, especially in the presence of medium effects, the notion of a hard branching extracted by grooming analyses does not necessarily correspond to an explicit parton radiation.
+The reconstructed hard branching may instead be strongly affected by recoil particles in scatterings with medium constituents~\cite{Milhano:2017nzm}, contributions from hadronization processes, or other effects that, in principle, cannot be disentangled experimentally.
+Accordingly, throughout this paper, the term ``hard branching'' denotes the splitting identified by the grooming analysis, whereas the hard substructure of the jet refers to observables characterizing the distribution of the reconstructed prongs associated with that branching.

-Soft Drop~\cite{Larkoski:2014wba}, one of the most widely used grooming methods in heavy-ion physics, identifies two hard prongs with the largest angular separation within the jet while discarding low-momentum prongs, defining the split as the hardest branching.
-In our previous study~\cite{JETSCAPE:2023hqn}, we analyzed the Soft Drop observables $z_g$ (momentum fraction) and $r_g$ (radial separation) for inclusive jets triggered by their $p^{\mathrm{jet}}_T$, using Monte Carlo simulations of in-medium jet shower evolution with the \textsc{matter}$+$\textsc{lbt} multistage model~\cite{Cao:2017qpx,Majumder:2013re,He:2015pra,Cao:2016gvr,He:2018xjv,Luo:2018pto,JETSCAPE:2017eso,Cao:2024pxc} within the \textsc{jetscape} framework~\cite{Putschke:2019yrg,JETSCAPE:2019udz,JETSCAPE:2020shq,JETSCAPE:2020mzn,JETSCAPE:2021ehl:Manual,JETSCAPE:2022cob,JETSCAPE:2022jer,JETSCAPE:2022hcb,JETSCAPE:2023hqn,JETSCAPE:2023ikg,JETSCAPE:2024dgu,JETSCAPE:2024cqe,JETSCAPE:2024nkj}.
+Soft drop~\cite{Larkoski:2014wba}, one of the most widely used grooming methods in heavy-ion physics, identifies the two hard prongs with the largest angular separation within a jet while discarding low-momentum prongs, thereby defining the hard branching.
+In our previous study~\cite{JETSCAPE:2023hqn}, we analyzed the soft-drop observables $z_g$ (momentum fraction) and $r_g$ (radial separation) for inclusive jets triggered by their $p^{\mathrm{jet}}_T$, using Monte Carlo simulations of in-medium jet shower evolution with the \textsc{matter}$+$\textsc{lbt} multistage model~\cite{Cao:2017qpx,Majumder:2013re,He:2015pra,Cao:2016gvr,He:2018xjv,Luo:2018pto,JETSCAPE:2017eso,Cao:2024pxc} within the \textsc{jetscape} framework~\cite{Putschke:2019yrg,JETSCAPE:2019udz,JETSCAPE:2020shq,JETSCAPE:2020mzn,JETSCAPE:2021ehl:Manual,JETSCAPE:2022cob,JETSCAPE:2022jer,JETSCAPE:2022hcb,JETSCAPE:2023hqn,JETSCAPE:2023ikg,JETSCAPE:2024dgu,JETSCAPE:2024cqe,JETSCAPE:2024nkj}.
 The $z_g$ distribution showed negligible medium-induced modifications, consistent with experiments, while the $r_g$ distribution exhibited suppression that increases monotonically with $r_g$.
 This monotonic behavior was reproduced by incorporating modified coherence effects~\cite{Kumar:2019uvu,JETSCAPE:2022jer,Kumar:2025rsa}, where high-virtuality partons, due to finer resolution, perceive the medium as dilute and experience reduced interactions.
-As a result, jets with larger $r_g$ were strongly suppressed, with no trace of medium-induced broadening in the hard partonic branchings.
+As a result, jets with larger $r_g$ were strongly suppressed, with no trace of medium effects on the actual structure of hard components associated with the parton shower.